rishicorp1/discord.py-selfbot/README.md

 - To see all commands use **~help**
 - Bear in mind that the bot will only respond to **other accounts** and not itself, including any commands.
 - You must also set a trigger word within the `.env`, this is the word that the bot will respond to.
 For example, if you set the trigger word to `John`, people must say "Hey `John`, how are you today?" for the bot to respond.
+- IF YOU WANT TO MAKE MORE CHANGES YOU CAN DO IN INSTRUCTIONS.TXT IT HELPS TO CUSTOMISE BOT BEHABIER "# discord.py-selfbot"